 The Allure of the Outlandish

-I wasn’t the first to fall pray to the allure of things out-of-the-ordinary, of course, as the famous tale of the Pied Piper of Hamelin clearly demonstrates.
+I wasn’t the first to fall prey to the allure of things out-of-the-ordinary, of course, as the famous tale of the Pied Piper of Hamelin clearly demonstrates.
 The story harks back to the 13th century when the good burghers of that town, situated in the region of Germany known as Lower Saxony, found themselves in deep trouble with an infestation of rats.
 They were especially pleased, therefore, when out of the blue came an odd sort of fellow dressed in outlandish colours and claiming to be a rat catcher.
 He told them he would clear the town of its rodents in no time - the sum agreed for his services being a hefty 1,000 guilders.

 From Robert Browning's poem The Pied Piper of Hamelin